Local Whittle estimation with (quasi-)analytic wavelets: Abstract

 \section{Abstract}

 In the general setting of long-memory multivariate time series, the long-memory characteristics are defined by two components.
 The long-memory parameters describe the autocorrelation of each time series.
 And the long-run covariance measures the coupling between time series, with general phase parameters.
-This wide class of models provides time series not necessarily Gaussian nor stationary.
-It is of interest to estimate the parameters: long-memory, long-run covariance and general phase.
-This inference is not possible using real wavelets decomposition or Fourier analysis.
+It is of interest to estimate the long-memory, long-run covariance and general phase parameters of time series generated by this wide class of models although they are not necessarily Gaussian nor stationary.
+This estimation is thus not directly possible using real wavelets decomposition or Fourier analysis.
 Our purpose is to define an inference approach based on a representation using quasi-analytic wavelets.
 We first show that the covariance of the wavelet coefficients provides an adequate estimator of the covariance structure including the phase term.
-Consistent estimators based on a Whittle approximation are then proposed.
+Consistent estimators based on a local Whittle approximation are then proposed.
 Simulations highlight a satisfactory behavior of the estimation on finite samples on linear time series and on multivariate fractional Brownian motions.
-An application on a real dataset in neuroscience is displayed, where long-memory and brain connectivity are inferred.
+An application on a real neuroscience dataset is presented, where long-memory and brain connectivity are inferred.

 \textbf{Keywords.} Multivariate processes, long-memory, covariance, phase, wavelets, cerebral connectivity

 \onehalfspacing